WSU-kduncan/cicd-realandrew/README.md

   4. With the project running you can go to [http://localhost:80](http://localhost:80) or [http://127.0.0.1:80](http://127.0.0.1:80) in your browser to view the website.

 ## Part 2

+1. Create a Docker Hub account (if you don't already have one) at [https://hub.docker.com](https://hub.docker.com).
+2. Create a new repository by clicking the big blue "Create Repository" in the top right of the screen.
+Give it an appropriate name, set it to public, and click the blue "create" button.
+3. Login to Docker Hub in your CLI by typing `docker login` and entering your credentials (or `docker login --username <username>` if you need to login to a different account).
+4. On your repository, set 2 Github secrets, set `DOCKER_USERNAME` equal to your Docker Hub username and set `DOCKER_PASSWORD` equal to your Docker Hub password.
+5. In the `.github\workflows\docker-push.yml` file set `DOCKER_HUB_REPO` under `env` to the name of your repo on Docker Hub.